New Jersey and New York Construction Accident Lawyers

 It’s up to the parties that oversee construction sites to make sure workers get the equipment and training they need to do their jobs safely and effectively.
 When they fail to do so, workers can suffer serious and even fatal injuries.

-At SK Law, we hold negligent parties responsible when their mistakes, oversights, or carelessness result in the injuries or deaths of innocent workers.
+At Judd Shaw Injury Law, we hold negligent parties responsible when their mistakes, oversights, or carelessness result in the injuries or deaths of innocent workers.
 That includes parties such as contractors, subcontractors, foremen, property owners, architects, equipment manufacturers, machine operators, and more.

 3 Common Types of Construction Accidents